knocklabs/docs/pages/send-and-manage-data/objects.md

 ### Slack channel notifications

 A common notification use case we see in SaaS applications is the ability for users to connect a object in the product they're using to a channel in their own Slack workspace.
-That way when something happens in that object (e.g. a comment is left,) they receive a notification about it in their connected Slack channel.
+That way when something happens in that object (e.g. a comment is left) they receive a notification about it in their connected Slack channel.

 Let's take a fictional example here where we have an audio collaboration service that allows its customers to connect a Project object to a Slack channel.
 Once the Project and Slack channel are connected, all Comments left within the Project will result in notifications sent to the customer's Slack channel.